ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/language-basics.md

 flexType b = "Hello";
 ```

-Using the ``|`` symbol in the type definition, you can create a union of multiple types.
+You can create a union of multiple types using the ``|`` symbol in the type definition.
 Therefore, in the above example, **``flexType``** can hold an integer value as well as a string value, and the Ballerina compiler won't complain.

 You can also apply the concept of unions to structured data types like records.
 So it is possible to have a union of a record type containing fields of the ``string`` type and the basic ``string`` type.